MakieOrg/Makie.jl/docs/documentation/events.md

 - `hotkey = Keyboard.left_control & Keyboard.a` is equivalent to `(Keyboard.left_control, Keyboard.a)`
 - `hotkey = (Keyboard.left_control | Keyboard.right_control) & Keyboard.a` allows either left or right control with a.

+Note that the way we used `ispressed` above, the condition will be true for "press" and "repeat" events.
+You can further restrict to one or the other by checking `event.action`.
+If you wish to react to a "release" event, you will need to pass `event.key`/`event.button` as a third argument to `ispressed(fig, hotkey, event.key)`.
+This will tell `ispressed` to assume the key or button is pressed if it is part of the hotkey.

 ## Interactive Widgets

 Makie has a couple of useful interactive widgets like sliders, buttons and menus, which you can learn about in the \myreflink{Blocks} section.